germanoeich/nirn-proxy/CONFIG.md

 Format: Command separated list of **user id** and limit combo, separated by `:` and with no spaces at all.
 Don't use application ids.
 Example: `392827169497284619:100,227115752396685313:80`

+##### DISABLE_GLOBAL_RATELIMIT_DETECTION
+Disables the optimistic global rest limit detection.
+This detection uses the /gateway/bot endpoint, which has a low ratelimit and can cause issues with requests being dropped/delayed as cluster size grows.

+You probably want to set BOT_RATELIMIT_OVERRIDES if you set this to true.

+Default: false

+In the future, this will be the only possible behavior.

 ## Unstable env vars
 Collection of env vars that may be removed at any time, mainly used for Discord introducing new behaviour on their edge api versions